yuvalmGS/gigaspaces-wiki-jekyll/xap97net/product-architecture.markdown

 {% toczone location=top|maxLevel=2|minLevel=2|type=flat|separator=pipe %}
-More information on the usage of the above integrations can be found in the depanlinkProgrammer's Guidetengahlink./programmer's-guide.htmlbelakanglink.
+More information on the usage of the above integrations can be found in the [Programmer's Guide](./programmer's-guide.html).

 ## .NET  - Abstract container